-- 1. While linked to the vehicle, press and release the LD/M with button. - The "Mode Selection Menu" displays. - - The Vehicle Info Menu displays. - Use the UP △ and DOWN buttons, as necessary, to highlight Available Modules, then press the ENTER button. - A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer. - When you have finished viewing the list of available modules, press the LD/M button to return to the "System Test Menu."
+- 1. While linked to the vehicle, press and release the LD/M total button. - The "Mode Selection Menu" displays. - - The Vehicle Info Menu displays. - A "One moment please..." message displays while the requested information is retrieved from the vehicle's computer. - When you have finished viewing the list of available modules, press the LD/M button to return to the "System Test Menu."